-Best Place to Stay in Atlanta: Best Areas & Accommodation
+Best Places to Stay in Atlanta: Top Areas & Accommodation

 If you’ve never visited Atlanta before, trying to figure out where to stay can be overwhelming.
 Atlanta is huge, with many different suburbs and neighborhoods all with their own scene and vibe.